 - Contact Form by BestWebSoft

 What is a widget, you ask?
 It is simply a content block which you can place on your site, often in the sidebar or footer.
-Different themes have widget areas in various areas, and they can be added easily under Appearance > Widgets or in the Customize area.
+Different themes have widget areas in various places, and they can be added easily under Appearance > Widgets or in the Customize area on the front end of your site.

 Among the widgets you can add to your site are the following: